marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 }
 ```
    - Inside Unreal
-     - Create a blueprint based on this data actor, BP_Configuration data actor
+     - Create a blueprint based on this data actor, BP_DataActor
-     - Inside this BP go to my table UPROPERTY and select my ConfigurationData.
-This give my data actor access to my DataTable with data imported from the CSV file
+     - Inside this BP go to my table UPROPERTY and select my data table.
+This gives my data actor access to my DataTable with data imported from the CSV file
      - Add this actor to the scene

 # Make other actors in our world consume data in the data actor